QubesOS/qubes-doc/introduction/faq.md

 ### What about other approaches to security?

-The other two popular [approaches](https://blog.invisiblethings.org/2008/09/02/three-approaches-to-computer-security.html) are “Security by Correctness” and “Security by Obscurity.”
+Canonically there are two popular [approaches](https://blog.invisiblethings.org/2008/09/02/three-approaches-to-computer-security.html), apart from Security By Compartmentalization.
+Those are “Security by Correctness” and “Security by Obscurity.”
 We don't believe either of these approaches are capable of providing reasonable security today, nor do we believe that they will be capable of doing so in the foreseeable future.

+Many other unique approaches are touched upon in this [article](https://blog.invisiblethings.org/2012/09/12/how-is-qubes-os-different-from.html) by Joanna, for a thorough overview.

 ### How does Qubes OS compare to using a "live CD" OS?